Business Practice Evaluations

 The finished product will provide a utility with a clear understanding of baseline history and areas of opportunity for improvement.
 In addition, the utility will have a matrix of recommendations for each business practice they want to improve, along with the risk and consequence of inaction.
 Organizations that have conducted a BPE significantly improve the operational efficiency of their utility, and the evaluation typically pays for itself in well under a year.

-- Develop rating criteria to determine level of performance of work practices
+- Develop rating criteria to determine level of performance of business practices

 - Conduct kick-off, consensus, and findings workshops

-- Review utility documents and documentation of work practices
+- Review utility documents and documentation of business practices

 - Conduct interviews within a diagonal slice of the organization

-- Conduct field observations of current work practices (not people)
+- Conduct field observations of current business practices (not people)

 - Develop a BPE findings report